aeternity/aex141-nft-collection-example/README.md

  - Name, Description and Image of all NFTs

 ## Congratulations
-Now you know everything to get started with minting your own and unique NFT collection on the æternity blockhain :-)
+Now you know everything to get started with minting your own and unique NFT collection on the æternity blockchain :-)